eclipse-che/che-machine-exec/README.md

 Register new user on the login page.
 After login You will be redirected to the Eclipse CHE user dashboard.

-Create new workspace from openshift stack 'Java Theia on OpenShift' or 'CHE 7 Preview' stack.
+Create new workspace from openshift stack 'Java Theia on OpenShift' or 'CHE 7' stack.
 Run workspace.
 When workspace will be running You will see Theia IDE.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Test on the Minishift
 To test che-machine-exec You need deploy Eclipse CHE to the Minishift.
 [Prepare Eclipse CHE to deploy](#prepare-eclipse-che-to-deploy).